cedardb/docs/content/guides/configuration.md

 ### Repetition of queries

-To validate results, it is important to run queries multiple times.
+To validate performance, it is important to run queries multiple times.
-To repeat a query, you can either repeat the execution (*e*), the compilation (*c*), or both (*a*).
+To repeat a query, you can either repeat the execution (`e`), the compilation (`c`), or both (`a`).
 To change the repetition mode, simply query this command.

 ```sql
 set debug.repeatmode='a';
 ```

-The number of repetitions can be easily set with the following command.
+The number of repetitions can be set with the following command.

 ```sql
 set debug.repeat=3;